 This is a remarkable addition to the history of World War II.

-During a long career at Newsweek, award-winning journalist Andrew Nagorski served as the magazine’s bureau chief in Hong Kong, Moscow, Rome, Bonn, Warsaw, and Berlin.
-He is the author of several books and has written for countless publications.
-Visit his website: AndrewNagorski.com.
+Andrew Nagorski served as Newsweek’s bureau chief in Hong Kong, Moscow, Rome, Bonn, Warsaw, and Berlin.
+He is the author of six previous critically acclaimed books, including Hitlerland and The Nazi Hunters.
+He has also written for countless publications.
+Visit him at AndrewNagorski.com.

 "Enthralling history of the defense of the Soviet capital." -- The Wall Street Journal